LF-Initiated Research

 Biobank-Driven Research

-As we develop our Biobank, we actively seek ways to utilize its samples in research projects.
+As we develop the LF Biobank, we actively seek ways to utilize its samples in research projects.

 Projects follow a structure of clear milestones and accountability.
 Regular reviews will assess the progress of each initiative, allowing us to refine our approaches and direction based on the latest evidence.